 There's no better way to get energized for the conference and research symposium than with this inspirational preconference plenary session, which will feature selected honorees from NAAEE's 2021 class of EE 30 Under 30.
 Each year, EE 30 Under 30 shines a spotlight on the work of exceptional young professionals, representing a wide range of backgrounds and disciplines, who are using EE to spark change in their communities and on the global stage.

-DON'T MISS OPENING AND CLOSING POEMS BY AIMEE NEZHUKUMATATHIL AND DR. J. DREW LANHAM
+PAGE 5

 50TH ANNUAL CONFERENCE October 12-15, 2021

+Closing Plenary

-Closing Plenary Friday, October 15, 5:30 PM EDT
+Friday, October 15, 5:30 PM EDT

-naaee
+FIFTY YEARS FORWARD

+Education We Need for the World We Want

 As we close out our 50th-anniversary conference and look to the future, we will hear insights from leaders in the field who are working on issues such as climate literacy and climate justice, access to nature, a new green learning agenda, and more.
 Christina Kwauk, Mustafa Santiago Ali, and additional panelists will share their perspectives on how we can transform education to build healthier and more sustainable communities.